 This is a hiking trip through the state of Maryland along the legendary Appalachian Trail.
 You will be hiking in the mountains with constant elevation gain and loss on a trail that is very rocky at times.
 We're staying just outside the historic town of Harpers Ferry, although there will be limited time to visit it.

 We will be taking over the entire Harpers Ferry Hostel for the week.
-The hostel has three bedrooms, with 3 to 6 bunkbeds in each room.
+The hostel has two bunkrooms, with 5 and 6 bunkbeds in each room.
 And while all of the beds are bunks, no one will have to sleep on a top bunk.
-There are 2 separate bathrooms, each with 3 toilets and showers.
+There are also 2 single rooms, neither of which have private bathrooms.
+There are 2 separate group bathrooms, each with 3 toilets and showers.
 There is also great dining and living space.
-There are no singles available on this trip.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.